cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 4. Restore the snapshot to the Cloudify Manager instance.
 5. Run `cluster start` to designate this Cloudify Manager instance as the active Manager.
 6. Boostrap two new Cloudify Manager VMs with the upgraded version.
-7. Run `cluster join` on the two new bootstrapped Cloudify Manager instances to designate them as hot standbys.
+7. Run `cluster join` on the two new installed Cloudify Manager instances to designate them as hot standbys.

 ## Additional Information